The Pioneer in Manufacturing Tumble Deburring Machine

 4. What is the best tumbling media for tumble deburring machines?

-The popularly used tumbling media for deburring processes in ceramic media
+The popularly used parts tumbler media for deburring processes in ceramic media

 Ceramic media is widely used because of its robust nature.
 Ceramic media is highly abrasive and can deburr just about anything.